The volcano erupts in the Pacific, West Coast under tsunami advice - ExBulletin

 The volcano erupts in the Pacific, West Coast under tsunami advice

-An underwater volcano has erupted spectacularly near the nation of Tonga in the Pacific, sending huge tsunami waves crashing along the coast and people rushing to higher ground

-WELLINGTON, New Zealand – An underwater volcano erupted spectacularly near the Pacific nation of Tonga on Saturday, sending huge tsunami waves crashing along the coast and people rushing to higher ground.
-A tsunami alert was issued for Hawaii and the US Pacific coast.
+WELLINGTON, New Zealand (AP) An underwater volcano erupted spectacularly near the Tongan Pacific nation on Saturday, sending huge tsunami waves crashing along the coast and people rushing to higher ground.
+A tsunami alert was in place for Hawaii, Alaska and the U.S. Pacific coast, with reports of waves pushing boats up into ports in Hawaii.

-There were no immediate reports of injuries or severe damage as communication with the small nation remained disrupted for several hours after the blast.
+There were no immediate reports of injuries or damage, as the entire internet connection with Tonga was lost around 6:40 p.m. local time about 10 minutes after the problems started, said Doug Madory, director of web analytics for the firm. of Kentucky network intelligence. .

-We are relieved that there is no reported damage and only minor flooding across the islands, the center said.
+Tonga gets its internet via an underwater cable from Suva, Fiji, which was apparently damaged.
+The company that manages that connection, Southern Cross Cable Network, could not be contacted immediately for comment.

-In Tonga, a video posted on social media showed large waves bathing ashore in coastal areas, circling around houses and buildings.
+In Tonga, home to about 105,000 people, video posted on social media showed huge waves pouring ashore in coastal areas, spinning around homes and buildings, including a church.
+Satellite images showed a huge explosion, a plume of ash, steam and gas rising like a mushroom over the blue waters of the Pacific.

 The New Zealand Army said it was monitoring the situation and remained on alert, ready to assist if required.